 I have asthma, so find it difficult to breathe when wearing a mask.
 FFP2 masks would be almost impossible for me.

 That is why, since I arrived back in Vienna last year, I organized my life so I do not have to wear masks, while still sticking to the regulations currently set out by the government of Sebastian Kurz.

 This is how I do it:

 - I never take public transportation.
 I walk everywhere instead.
-I also keep a safe distance from others on the sidewalks.
 Not only does that mean I don’t have to wear a mask when getting from A to B, I have also saved over 365 euros on public transportation costs this year by walking.